ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-om2.md

     restart_period = 1, 4, 10

-!!! warning
-    While `restart_period` can be reduced, it should not be increased to more than 5 years to avoid errors.
-    <br><br>
-    It is also important to differentiate between _run length_ and _total experiment length_.<br>
-    For more information about their difference, or how to run the model for more than 5 years, refer to [Run configuration for more than 5 years](#run-configuration-for-more-than-5-years).
+While the model run length can be shortened, it is not recommended to specify more than 5 years as `restart_period`.
+To run a configuration for more than 5 years, conduct multiple runs, see [Run an experiment](#run-an-experiment).

-#### Run configuration for more than 5 years {: .no-toc }

-As mentioned in the [Change run length](#change-run-length) section, you cannot specify more than 5 years as `restart_period`.<br>
-If you want to run a configuration for more than 5 years, you need to use the `-n` option:

-    payu run -n <number-of-runs>

-This will run {{ model }} `number-of-runs` consecutive times, each with a *run length* equal to `restart_period`.<br>
-This way, the *total experiment length* will be `restart_period * number-of-runs`.

-For example, to run a configuration for a total of 50 years with a `restart_period` of 5 years, the `number-of-runs` should be set to `10`:

-    payu run -n 10

 ### Start the run from a specific restart file {: id='specific-restart'}